babashka/sci/README.md

 continuation.
 Stateful host objects not handled by `:fork-fn`, and mutable facilities not owned by SCI such as Java objects, remain shared.

+Runtime state is stored in dense lineage-local slots.
+A fork copies those slots, favoring the expected case where ordinary reads and writes are much more frequent than forks.
+On the JVM a fork waits for active forms in its source world, so the copied state is a quiescent snapshot.

 See [Forkable SCI worlds](doc/forking.md) for the lifecycle, semantic boundary, and current limitations of this experimental model.